tablelandnetwork/rigs/research/eip-draft_token_reputation.md

 ```

 Within the metadata, the calculated reputation value can then be displayed as an attribute.
 The query above demonstrates address-bound (non-transferrable) reputation.
 For token-bound (transferrable) reputation, the overall structure would be quite similar but drops the `owner` column and also changes the `SELECT` query such that is uses `token_id = 1` instead of `owner = '0x1234...'` in the `WHERE` clause.
 One could even imagine more complex use cases where other structured data is included within implementation-specific events and materialized in the SQL table, such as in-game points, wins/losses, or similar.

+If a smart contract implementation supports an `operator` for staking/unstaking on behalf of the token owner, this would also remove the need for the `owner` column.
+Instead, additional indexing and storage of the token ID and owner's address (via EIP-721's `Transfer` event) would help compose the necessary data.
+This is noted as the examples noted focus on "owner" nomenclature, which isn't always the case.

 ## Rationale